MicrosoftDocs/Hololens/hololens/hololens2-corp-connected-prepare.md

 For those of you who do not have your own LOB, we will provide a sample app to test this deployment flow.
 This app will be the MRTK Examples app, and has already been prebuilt and packaged to test for proof of concept.

-More details regarding app deployment can be found [here](https://docs.microsoft.com/hololens/app-deploy-overview).
+More details regarding app deployment can be found, reference [App Management: Overview](https://docs.microsoft.com/hololens/app-deploy-overview).

 > [!NOTE]
 > HoloLens 2 supports running of UWP ARM64 apps only.